Also called: Varicella

 - anyone with immune system problems

-If they are exposed to chickenpox, they might be given a medicine (zoster immune globulin) to make the illness less severe.
+So doctors might give them a medicine (zoster immune globulin) to make the illness less severe.

 Can Chickenpox Be Prevented?